wp-plugins/rss-itunes-redirection/readme.txt

 1. Isn't it easy?
 To redirect your podcast within iTunes, just fill this fields.
 Available languages: German, English

 == Changelog ==

+= 0.2 =
+* Some language updates
+* Made the plugin compatible with WP 3.8

 = 0.1 =
 * Possibility to add the namespace to the RSS 2.0 feed of Wordpress